project-java-reza/duitku-payment/Duitku.md

     - Endpoint for Viewing Bank Account Information
     - Endpoint for Topping Up Wallet from Bank Account Balance
     - Endpoint for Transferring Money from Wallet to Bank Account

+    - Endpoint for Transferring Money from Money

 ##  Admin Functionalities

 - **Authentication Management**
     - Endpoint for Sign Up
     - Endpoint for Sign In

+  **Financial Management**

+    - Endpoint for Get Users
+    - Endpoint for Get All Transaction

 <a href="https://ibb.co/dbXMcRS"><img src="https://i.ibb.co/8zGsBHJ/Duitku-drawio.png" alt="Duitku-drawio" border="0"></a>